JuliaDynamics/ExercisesRepo/README.md

 @quickactivate "ExercisesRepo"
 ```
 which ensures that only local directories will be used, as well as the *exact* package versions contained within the repository, leading to full reproducibility.

+## Exercise datasets
+The datasets that are used in the book exercises are contained in the `timeseries` folder, all being in the same text-based format.
+The same folder contains information of where this data is coming from: `data_explanations.md`.
+Some data are generated from simulations in the script `generating_code.jl`.